Praharsh-T/SimpleAuthSetup/README.md

 ## Usage

+.
 Open your browser and navigate to http://localhost:3000.
+.
 Register a new user.
+.
 Log in with the registered user credentials.

 ## Technologies Used

 React
-Tailwind CSS
+TailwindCSS
 Node.js
 Express.js
 MongoDB